Osterley Park

-Osterley Park and House is a Georgian country estate in west London, that straddles the London boroughs of Ealing and Hounslow.
+Osterley Park is a Georgian country estate in west London, which straddles the London boroughs of Ealing and Hounslow.
 Originally dating from the 1570s, the estate contains a number of Grade I and II listed buildings, with the park listed as Grade II*.
-The main house was remodelled by Robert Adam between 1761 and 1765.
-The National Trust took charge of Osterley in 1991 and the house and park are open to visitors.
+The main building (Osterley House) was remodelled by Robert Adam between 1761 and 1765.
+The National Trust took charge of Osterley in 1991, and the house and park are open to visitors.

 History

-Elizabethan
+Early history

 The original building on this site was a manor house built in the 1570s for banker Sir Thomas Gresham, who purchased the manor of Osterley in 1562.
 The "faire and stately brick house" was completed in 1576.
-It is known that Queen Elizabeth visited.
+It is known that Elizabeth I visited.
 The stable block from that period remains at Osterley Park.
 Gresham, the founder of the Royal Exchange, also bought the neighbouring Manor of Boston in 1572.

-Child and Adam
+Acquisition by the Child family

-Two hundred years later the manor house was falling into disrepair, when, as the result of a mortgage default, it came into the ownership of Sir Francis Child, the founder of Child's Bank.
-In 1761 Sir Francis's grandsons, Francis and Robert, employed Scottish architect Robert Adam, who was just emerging as one of the most fashionable architects in Britain, to remodel the house.
-When Francis died in 1763, the project was taken up by his brother and heir Robert Child, for whom the interiors were created.
+During the late 17th century, the estate was owned by Nicholas Barbon, a developer who mortgaged it to Child's Bank and then died in debt around 1698.
+As a result of a mortgage default, by the early 1710s, the estate came into the ownership of Sir Francis Child, the founder of Child's Bank.
+In 1761, Sir Francis's grandsons, Francis and Robert, employed Scottish architect Robert Adam (who was just emerging as one of the most fashionable architects in Britain) to remodel the house.
+When Francis Child died in 1763, the project was taken up by his brother and heir, Robert Child, for whom the interiors were created.

 The house is of red brick with white stone details and is approximately square, with turrets in the four corners.
-Adam's design, which incorporates some of the earlier structure, is highly unusual, and differs greatly in style from the original construction.
-One side is left almost open and is spanned by an Ionic pedimented screen which is approached by a broad flight of steps and leads to a central courtyard, which is at piano nobile level.
+Adam's design, which incorporates some of the earlier structure, is highly unusual, and it differs greatly in style from the original construction.
+One side is left almost open and is spanned by an Ionic pedimented screen, which is approached by a broad flight of steps and leads to a central courtyard, which is at piano nobile level.

 Adam's neoclassical interiors are among his most notable sequences of rooms.
-Horace Walpole described the drawing room as "worthy of Eve before the fall."
+Horace Walpole described the drawing room as "worthy of Eve before the fall".
 The rooms are characterised by elaborate but restrained plasterwork, rich, highly varied colour schemes, and a degree of coordination between decor and furnishings unusual in English neoclassical interiors.
 Notable rooms include the entrance hall, which has large semi-circular alcoves at each end, and the Etruscan dressing room, which Adam said was inspired by the "Etruscan" vases (as they were then regarded, now recognised as Greek) in Sir William Hamilton's collection, illustrations of which had recently been published.
-Adam also designed some of the furniture, including the opulent domed state bed, still in the house.
+Adam also designed some of the furniture, including the opulent domed state bed, which is still in the house.